Meledit/UNESCO-Venise/README.md

 MySQL: Stores and retrieves data related to quizzes and user interactions.

 ## Team Members
-The UNESCO-Venise - Venice was developed by a team of five individuals.
+UNESCO-Venise was developed by a team of five individuals.
 Each member contributed their skills and expertise in design, development, content creation, and project management to bring this website to fruition.

 IDRISSI Nidal : Project manager, designer, frontend developper MOTUEL Valentin :